China flag China: Economic outline

 Economic Indicators

-According to the Minister of Human Resources and Social Security Yin Weimin, the low unemployment rate of these past years is largely due to the new digital economy and entrepreneurship.
+According to the Ministry of Human Resources and Social Security, the low unemployment rate of these past years is largely due to the new digital economy and entrepreneurship.
 Many analysts say, however, that the government figure is an unreliable indicator of national employment levels, as it takes into account only employment in urban areas and does not measure the millions of migrant workers that arrive in the country every year.
-Despite the global context, the unemployment rate slightly decreased from 4.2% in 2020 to 4% in 2021.
-The IMF expects the rate to return to pre-pandemic levels of 4.1% in 2023 and 3.9% in 2023.
+Despite the global context, the unemployment rate stood at 5.1% last year and should remain stable over the forecast horizon (IMF).
+Between 2010 and 2021, China's middle class grew rapidly, rising from 9.8% to 32.1% of the population, the fastest increase globally.
+While urban areas saw the most upward mobility, the secure middle class in rural areas rose from 13.7% to 26.2%, indicating broader prosperity.
+However, a significant portion of the population remains economically insecure: 17% live on less than USD 6.85/day, and 38.2% belong to the vulnerable middle class, at risk of falling back below the poverty line (World Bank).

 Source: IMF – World Economic Outlook Database, 2016